Instant Slime Instructions - How to Mix Instant Slime

 Our Safety Recommendation: Use on Grass Only

-We do not recommend using our Instant Slime or Mud on concrete, tiles, or any hard surfaces.
+We do not recommend using our Instant Slime on concrete, tiles, or any hard surfaces.

 For the best (and safest) experience, always stick to the lawn!
 The slick, smooth texture of our Instant Slime is what makes it so much fun for bucket dumps, slime slides, and game-show-style splashes.
 However, that same "slickness" becomes a major slip hazard on hard, non-porous surfaces like concrete, decking, or tiles.
 To keep the fun going without the wipeouts, keep the mess on the soft grass!